AgustinCB/salmon/README.md

-# Smoked
+# Salmon

-Implementation Smoke, a language based on
+Implementation Salmon, a language based on
  Lox (see [Crafting interpreters](https://craftinginterpreters.com/)) using Rust.

 ## Grammar